msveshnikov/nexus-autocode/README.md

 # TODO

--   add web dashboard UI to initiate main task and track implementation (by sub-agents AI and their log)
+-   add web dashboard on http://localhost:5000` UI to initiate main task and track implementation (by sub-agents AI and their log)